About Us

 Studio of Daniel Lafferty and Gabrielle Powell

-Bandicoot Pottery, located in a beautiful bushland setting, prioritises environmental responsibility through practices like using energy-efficient kilns, reclaiming clay, and sourcing materials locally.
+Bandicoot Pottery, situated in a beautiful bushland setting, prioritises environmental responsibility through practices such as using energy-efficient kilns, reclaiming clay, and sourcing materials locally.

-Bandicoot Pottery offers engaging pottery workshops and serves as a training facility, providing potters with expert mentoring, skill development and enhancing the future of the ceramics industry.
+Bandicoot Pottery offers engaging pottery workshops and serves as a training facility for potters, providing expert mentoring and skill development.

-Founded in 1990 by ceramicists Daniel Lafferty and Gabrielle Powell, Bandicoot Pottery was born from a passion for clay cultivated during our training in ceramics at the ANU Canberra School of Art.
+Founded in 1990 by ceramicists Daniel Lafferty and Gabrielle Powell, our passion for clay began during our training at the ANU Canberra School of Art.

-By 2023, we completed the Strive 4 Sustainability Scorecard with Destination NSW, transforming our operations and reinforcing our commitment to environmental responsibility.
-We prioritise sustainability by utilising energy-efficient kilns, reclaiming clay, and sourcing materials locally.
+By 2023, we completed the Strive 4 Sustainability Scorecard with Destination NSW, transforming our operations and reinforcing our environmental commitment.
+We prioritise sustainability by using energy-efficient kilns, reclaiming clay, and sourcing materials locally.

 Daniel Lafferty & Gabrielle Powell